Members

 sarfer@pennmedicine.upenn.edu

 For my undergraduate, I attended the University of Connecticut where I double majored in Psychology and Molecular & Cell Biology.
 From early on, I was interested in understanding neuropsychiatric disease and during my undergraduate research I studied the neuropharmacology underlying motivational dysfunction in rodent models of Major Depressive Disorder.
 For my graduate work, I am interested in elucidating how dysfunction of neural circuits in the basal ganglia play a role in neuropsychiatric and neurodevelopmental disorders.
+I am currently examining how the direct and indirect pathways in the tail of the striatum contribute to attention.

-Sarah's research in the lab is currently funded by an NINDS F31 (2023-2025).
+Sarah's research in the lab was funded by an NINDS F31 (2023-2025).

 Jamie Galanaugh